jam14d/Projects/README.md

 - Apply transformations like multiplication, addition, and squaring.
 - Compare original and transformed arrays in visual plots.

+#### 3. Image Channel Extractor
+This section allows users to upload an image and extract its individual Red, Green, and Blue (RGB) channels.
+- Upload an image file (PNG, JPG, JPEG).
+- Extract and visualize the Red, Green, or Blue channels separately.
+- View the numerical array representation of each channel.
+- Gain insight into how images are represented in NumPy arrays.

 ### How to Use
 1. Select a section from the sidebar.
 2. Adjust settings such as sample size, bins, or array dimensions.